 This course studies advanced practices of journalism.
 It will focus on the use of digital techniques to generate story iedeas, gather and report information, engage the public, tell stories using different media, and publish and promote content.
-Prerequisite: COM 220.
+Prerequisite: WRI 118.

-COM 321 Publications Practicum......(1) The course provides practical experience in writing and editing for a school publication.
+The course provides practical experience in writing and editing for a school publication.
 This course may be taken as many as three times, for a total of three hours.
-Prerequisite:: COM 310 or permission of Instructor.
+Prerequisite: COM 310 or permission of Instructor.

 The purpose of this course is to focus on the importance of culture in our everyday lives, and the ways in which culture interrelates with and affects communication processes.
 The course is designed to increase sensitivity to other cultures and provide an introduction to and exploration of the core concepts within intercultural communication.
 Students will increase awareness of their own cultural backgrounds, and the contexts (social, cultural and historical) in which they live and communicate.
-Prerequisite: ENG 111.
+This course fulfills the Cultural and Global Place requirement in the General Education Curriculum.